Serum Calcium Test: Normal Range, Symptoms & Importance

 Preparation

-• This test requires no fasting unless combined with other blood tests
+• No fasting is required unless combined with other blood tests

-• Inform your doctor if you are on any medications or supplements, especially calcium or vitamin D
+• Inform your doctor about medications or supplements, especially calcium or vitamin D

 Procedure

-• A small blood sample is drawn from a vein in the arm
+• A small blood sample is collected from a vein in the arm

 • The procedure takes only a few minutes

-Exercise daily and maintain a healthy body weight, make your bones strong, and maintain a normal calcium level in your blood, and avoid unnecessary stress as it may affect your nutritional level.
+Exercise daily and maintain a healthy body weight, make your bones strong, maintain a normal calcium level in your blood, and avoid unnecessary stress, as it may affect your nutritional level.

-Include leafy green vegetables like okra and broccoli; dairy products like milk, yoghurt, and cheese, or boned fish like salmon and sardines; and plant-based milk like soy, almond, rice, etc
+Include leafy green vegetables like okra, broccoli; dairy products like milk, yoghurt, and cheese, bony fish like salmon and sardines and plant-based milk like soy, almond, rice, etc

-A high sodium level can affect the kidney's ability to reabsorb calcium, leading to hypercalciuria (calcium loss through urine).
-Caffeines like soda and coffee may also affect absorption.
+A high sodium level can affect the kidney's ability to reabsorb calcium, leading to hypercalciuria ( high calcium level in urine).
+Caffeines like soda and coffee may also affect absorption

-Get an accurate serum calcium test.
-Enjoy safe sample collection at home with our trained phlebotomist, trusted fast and reliable lab reports, and complete convenience at your doorstep.
+Book a serum calcium test with MAX@Home.
+Enjoy safe home sample collection, reliable lab reports, and complete convenience at your doorstep.

 Conclusion